How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 4. Select Reset Smart Hub from the drop-down menu and enter 0000 as the PIN.

-Like system updates, it’s critical to keep the Netflix app up to date as well, as the most recent version may be required for it to function properly on your device or to connect to the Netflix servers in order to stream content.
-A Netflix software update may also resolve any Netflix error codes you are experiencing, such as the error code UI-800-3.
+Like system updates, it’s critical to keep the Netflix up to date as well, as the most recent version may be required for it to function properly on your device or to connect to the servers in order to stream content.
+A software update may also resolve any Netflix error codes you are experiencing, such as the error code UI-800-3.

 Then log back in again to continue.
 It is a simple, highly effective solution, and it only takes a few minutes to complete.

-8. Uninstall and reinstall the App
+9. Uninstall and reinstall the App

-In many cases, simply uninstalling and reinstalling the Netflix app will resolve any issues you are experiencing.
+In many cases, simply uninstalling and reinstalling the app will resolve any issues you are experiencing.
 Reinstalling an app on most devices is a simple process that usually involves downloading the app from the appropriate app store a second time after it has been deleted.

-If you can’t update your Netflix program in the app store, then you can use a USB stick to update your Netflix program.
-First, you must have a USB compatible with your Samsung TV.
+If you can’t update your Netflix program in the app store, then you can use a USB stick to update your program.
+First, you must have a USB compatible with your TV.
 If you encounter a USB not recognized by your TV, you can format the USB drive to FAT32 by EaseUS Partition Master

 9. Log out of your account